-The Washington State Adult Basic Education system is committed to speeding the progress of students towards their goals as workers, family members and members of communities.
-Primary to this is improving student transition to post-secondary coursework, achievement of Tipping Point skills (45 college level credits and a vocational credential) and further post-secondary success.
+The Washington State Basic Education for Adults (BEdA) system is committed to speeding the progress of students towards their goals as workers, family members and members of communities.
+Primary to this is improving student transition to post-secondary coursework, achievement of Tipping Point skills (45 college-level credits and a vocational credential) and further post-secondary success.
 In this pursuit, providers have instituted a variety of approaches to incorporate important contexts and content into the learning of basic skills.

-This is instruction that uses a targeted context, such as career exploration, financial or health literacy to learn skills in reading, writing, math, critical thinking and communication.
+Contextualized instruction uses a targeted context, such as career exploration, financial or health literacy, to learn skills in reading, writing, math, critical thinking and communication.
 Many providers have deliberate “pre-I-BEST” and “pre-vocational” courses that prepare students to be successful in the next step of their career and education pathways.

 Integrated instruction allows students to move further, faster towards their goals by simultaneously combining skill building in basic education and a particular context.
 In Washington state, the flagship program for integration is I-BEST (Integrated Basic and skills Training), which targets moving students to the Tipping Point of access to family wage jobs along a career pathway (see link to study below).
 Third party research has shown that this program model out-performs any other for moving students further and faster to college success and vocational credentials.

-Teams of ABE and vocational instructors work together to develop and deliver instruction, and
+Teams of BEdA and vocational instructors work together to develop and deliver instruction, and

 assess student progress in both skill areas.
 Other examples of integrated instruction include